-Thatch Removal

-Thatch is the layer of undecomposed leaf blades, stolons, roots, and crowns intermingled with soil (Figure 14).
-Leaving mowing clippings on the lawn does not cause thatch because clippings are readily broken down by microbes in the soil.
+Figure 11.
+Signs of nematode damage in St. Augustinegrass.
+Credits: W. Crow, UF/IFAS Thatch Removal Thatch is the layer of undecomposed, stolons, roots, and crowns intermingled with soil (Figure 12).
+Leaving clippings on the lawn does not cause thatch because clippings are readily broken down by microbes in the soil.
 Thatch development is greatest in grass that is overfertilized or overwatered.
 An excessive thatch layer reduces water penetration and can bind up fertilizer or pesticides.
 In severe cases, roots may be seen actually growing aboveground and rooting into the thatch layer.
 This is a very unhealthy condition and leaves the lawn vulnerable to many stresses.

-Figure 14.
+Figure 12.
 Thatch layers can develop in St. Augustinegrass, especially when fertilization or irrigation rates are high.

-If the thatch layer exceeds 1 inch, it may be removed by vertical mowing, or "verticutting," in early spring to midsummer.
+Credits: J. B. Unruh, UF/IFAS If the thatch layer exceeds 1 inch, it may be removed by vertical mowing, or "verticutting," in early spring to midsummer.
 Verticutting uses vertical blades that slice through the thatch and slightly into the soil, resulting in much of the dead material being removed from the top of the lawn.
 A 3-inch spacing between the dethatching blades is best for St. Augustinegrass.
 Caution: Vertical mowing may result in damaged turf that requires a period of recuperation.
 Do not attempt vertical mowing unless the grass is actively growing.
 Verticut should be done in an east to west or north to south pattern, but not in all four directions.
 Debris should be removed by raking, sweeping, or vacuuming, followed by a conventional mowing to improve turf appearance and immediate irrigation to prevent root zone dehydration.
-One week after vertical mowing, fertilizer should be applied at the rate of 1 pound of nitrogen per 1000 square feet to encourage recovery.
+One week after vertical mowing, fertilizer should be applied at the rate of 1⁄2 pound of nitrogen per 1000 square feet to encourage recovery.
 This material must be watered into the soil immediately following application to prevent plant burn.
 Periodic topdressing (adding a uniform layer of soil on top of the grass) with 1/4 inch of soil similar to that underlying the turf is the best method to alleviate thatch accumulation; however, the physical labor required limits the practicality of this method for most homeowners.
-If topdressing, be sure to use soil that is free of weed seeds and nematodes and be careful not to exceed recommended topdressing rates, as this encourages large (brown) patch disease.
+If topdressing, be sure to use soil that is free of weed seeds and nematodes and be careful not to exceed recommended topdressing rates.
+Renovation Large, bare areas can be replanted by broadcasting sprigs (1 bushel per 1000 square feet), by planting 2-inch plugs every 12 inches, or by sodding.
+These areas should be kept continuously moist with light, frequent irrigations several times daily until runners develop or sod is well rooted.
+Over time, irrigation frequency should be gradually reduced, but duration should be increased to apply 1⁄2-3⁄4 inch of water.
+Refer to ENH03, Establishing Your Florida Lawn (http://edis.ifas.ufl.edu/lh013), for more information.
+Table 1.
+Relative growth characteristics for St. Augustine grass cultivars.